-Lauren Michals represents clients in single actions, complex litigation and multi-district litigation in state and federal court.
-She serves as local and national counsel in cases involving medical devices, pharmaceuticals, construction materials, asbestos-containing products and foods.
+Lauren Michals represents clients in single actions, complex litigation, and multi-district litigation in state and federal court.
+She serves as local and national counsel in cases involving commercial disputes, foods, medical devices, pharmaceuticals, construction materials, and asbestos-containing products.

 My practice currently focuses on toxic tort, product liability and commercial matters and includes counseling, preventative measures and, when necessary, litigation through to trial and appeals.
-In particular, it involves food-related claims, product recalls, toxic exposure cases and environmental regulations and resulting claims.
+In particular, it involves food-related claims, product recalls (FDA and CPSA matters), toxic exposure cases and environmental regulations and resulting claims.
 I regularly counsel clients on regulatory compliance, warranty and indemnification issues.
 My practice increasingly involves defense of unfair competition, false advertising and California Consumer Legal Remedies Act (CLRA) litigation.

 My toxic exposure work includes developing national defense strategies, often involving complex scientific issues, strategic motions and trials.
 I defend claims arising out of the use of products as well as premises liability, and obtained a significant appellate ruling limiting premises liability claims brought by family members.
 Products I recently worked on include automotive, construction and personal care products.

 My clients include major international corporations as well as small businesses that suddenly find themselves implicated in potential litigation.

 I see an increase in actions involving the food industry, ranging from product labeling to the safety of individual ingredients, and especially in the area of unfair competition, slack fill, and false advertising claims.
 We are developing strategies to prevent and to successfully defend such claims should they arise.